mychaldubyk/dsc-phase-2-project-v2-3/README.md

 Based on a coefficient of 510,400 a property with Waterfront increases price on an average of 510,400 dollars compared to propertys with no Waterfront.

 ### Results
 Our final model had an R2 of .738, meaning that 73.8 percent of the variation in price is explained by our regression model.
-Our final model also had a Mean Squared Error 180028.55 and a Root Mean Squared Error of 433.62.
-On average, our model is off from the actual price by 433.62 dollars.
+Our final model also had a Root Mean Squared Error 180028.54.
+This means on average, our model is off from the actual price by $180,028.

 Some limitations of our final model include possible issues with multicollinearity in some of our independent variables such as sqft_above, bathrooms, sqft_living15, sqft_lot, and sqft_lot15 which all have a greater than .7 correlation with sqft_living.
 There are also issues with some independent variables being statistically significant within the model.
 Independent variables such as waterfront_unknown, sqft_lot, grade_4 Low, sqft_basement, condition_Fair, and floors all display p-values that are greater than alpha value of .05.
 Another possible limitation of our model is that we kept possible outliers within the dataset which may skew our results.

-We recommend that realtors utilize our complex model instead of using the commonly used comparables method.
+Or complex model displayed a higher level of fit and prediction quality than the often used comparable method as well as our own simple linear regression model.
 Our model offers time saving given its ease of use and also gives a more accurate result than other methods.
 This complex model takes in a large number of variables when performing its regression, and is senstive to rapidly evolving market trends.
-Given our models accuracy and ease of use, we hope to save realtors both dollars and time.
+The predictions when using our model will both save the realtor time when making listing decisions, as well as creating a more accurate listing price.

 ### Next Steps